tudelft-iv/multi_sensor_calibration/README.md

 ### Prerequisites

+This code is modified to work in Ubuntu 20.04 LTS in combination with ROS Noetic Ninjemys.
+It hasn't been rigorously tested under this release.

-The code has been developed in Ubuntu 16.04 LTS in combination with ROS Kinetic Kame.
-Furthermore, the software has been tested on Ubuntu 18.04 LTS in combination with ROS Melodic Morenia.
+The code has been originally developed in Ubuntu 16.04 LTS in combination with ROS Kinetic Kame.
+Later, the software has been tested on Ubuntu 18.04 LTS in combination with ROS Melodic Morenia.

 ### Installing